embecosm/riscv-toolchain-blogpost/README.md

 ./build_all.py
 ```

-The `process.py` determines the code size of all objects and outputs a summary
+`process.py` determines the code size of all objects and outputs a summary
 table for all objects and configurations.
 If you have removed any of the
 configurations from `build_all.py`, you will need to remove them from
 `process.py` as well.
 If you only want to see a summary for a subset of